ysdy44/FanKit.Layers-Nuget/README-EN.md

-# Fankit.Layers
+# FanKit.Layers

-Fankit.Layers is a extensions of XAML List View for development with .NET UWP/WPF/WinUI/Maui.
+FanKit.Layers is a extensions of XAML List View for development with .NET UWP/WPF/WinUI/Maui.

 Includes nodes/layer/history that are used for building Tree View/Layers Panel/History Panel targeting the 2D graphics rendering.